p3palazzo/comparative-histories/citations.md

-histories (for example, those by Fisher von Erlach or James Fergusson) that now lend themselves predominantly to historiographical analysis, it has been continuously "updated" to preserve its "original" purpose to be one of the most comprehensive surveys of world architectur" (Baydar Nalbantoğlu 1998:8)
+histories (for example, those by Fisher von Erlach or James Fergusson) that now lend themselves predominantly to historiographical analysis, it has been continuously "updated" to preserve its "original" purpose to be one of the most comprehensive surveys of world architecture" (Baydar Nalbantoğlu 1998:8)

 "The final edition bears testimony to the fact that, at least for a